particle-iot/docs/src/content/reference/datasheets/b-series/b404x-datasheet.md

 System.setPowerConfiguration(SystemPowerConfiguration());
 ```

-If you are using Ethernet with the B Series SoM, the following pins are used by Ethernet:
+If you are using Ethernet with the B-Series SoM, the following pins are used by Ethernet:

 | Device OS Pin | M.2 Pin | Ethernet Pin  |
 |:-------------:|:-------:|:--------------------------|